This accessibility statement applies to the Government Communication Service website.

 AbilityNet has advice on making your device easier to use if you have a disability.

 We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, please contact email@example.com.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the GCS Professional Standards Team by emailing firstname.lastname@example.org.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-This website was last tested on 20 September 2019.
-The test was carried out by the Cabinet Office Digital Communications team.
+This website was last tested on 29 May 2020.
+The test was carried out by the Cabinet Office Digital Communications Team.